-More detailed information regarding the social security system is available on Social Insurance Institution of Finland (KELA) website.
+More detailed information regarding the social security system is available on the Social Insurance Institution of Finland (KELA) website.

 International exchange and degree students are allowed to work during their stay in Finland - with certain restrictions.
 The restrictions have to do with the nationality (EU/EEA or non-EU/EEA) and the nature of employment.
 Please also note that when working in Finland, you have to pay taxes on your income.

 Read more about working while studying on the instructions for students website.